mladenilic/columns.js/README.md

 # columns.js
-A minimalist masonry layout written in vanilla JS, with **no** dependencies.
+A minimalist masonry layout is written in vanilla JS, with **no** dependencies.

-*columns.js* creates a masonry grid by sorting elements into columns and wrapping each column with a div element.
+*columns.js* creates a masonry grid by wrapping each column of items in an element.
+Masonry grid is then created without the need for absolute positioning nor css transforms.

 ### Demo